chuan-su/notes/src/aws/ec2.md

 ### Enhanced Networking

+Enhanced networking uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types.
+SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.
+Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
+There is no additional charge for using enhanced networking.

 #### Elastic Fabric Adapter (EFA)

 - EFA OS-bypass traffic is limited to a single subnet.
 In other words, EFA traffic cannot be sent from one subnet to another.
 Normal IP traffic from the EFA can be sent from one subnet to another.